cgaroufis/MSSPT/README.md

 - Incorporation of the AST backend, apart from convolutional ones.
 - Support for pre-training independently the backend network, or using a pre-trained set of weights for the backend for fine-tuning.

-Pre-initialized U-Nets, as well as backbone networks (initialized at both ImageNet-derived weights and dataset-specific ones), are made available within this repository.
-Code for accessing fine-tuned joint models will be made available within the next few days; in the meantime, you can access the models included in v1 from [here](https://github.com/cgaroufis/MSSPT/tree/v1).
+Pre-initialized U-Nets and backbone networks (initialized at both ImageNet-derived weights and dataset-specific ones), as well as code for accessing fine-tuned joint models will be made available within the next few days; in the meantime, you can access the models included in v1 from [here](https://github.com/cgaroufis/MSSPT/tree/v1).

 ## Framework details
 ![Screenshot](assets/architecture_overview2.png)